rleeh034/LostArkRaidPlanner/README.md

 # LostArkRaidPlanner

-Discord Bot to plan and organize Lost Ark ingame raids (WIP)
+A Discord Bot to plan and organize ingame events known as raids in the game Lost Ark.

 ## Getting Started